Steps to Overcoming Drug and Alcohol Addiction

 - Tobacco dependence.

-Each medication will work differently in the brain.
-For example, drugs like methadone and buprenorphine reduce cravings and lessen withdrawals by activating opioid receptors in the brain without producing the dramatic effects and withdrawals that come with opiates like heroin.
+Each medication will work differently on the brain.
+For example, drugs like methadone and buprenorphine reduce cravings and reduce withdrawal symptoms by activating opioid receptors in the brain without producing the dramatic effects and withdrawal symptoms that come with opiates like heroin.

 Learn Tools for Relapse Prevention

-Whether someone is living at a transitional house, going to multiple hours of treatment daily, and taking medications or only attending weekly therapy, the emphasis will be on relapse prevention to achieve longer stretches of recovery.
+Whether someone is living at a transitional house, going to multiple hours of treatment daily, taking medications, or attending weekly therapy, the emphasis will be on relapse prevention to achieve longer stretches of recovery.
 When focused on relapse prevention, the individual will:

 - Identify triggers that lead to use or cravings for substances.